E-commerce website concept

-The problem with online hair shops
+The current problem with online hair shops

-There are many online hair shops but their designs are somewhat outdated, they overload their pages with excessive information and have a long and confusing checkout process, this results in an overwhelmed user which then causes the user experience to fall short of expectations.
+There are many online hair shops but their designs are somewhat outdated, they overload their pages with excessive information and have a long and confusing checkout process, this results in an overwhelmed user which then causes the experience to fall short of expectations.

 My first step was to find out more about the problem, just how big it was and discover any type of opportunities.
 I spoke to a few users to get an overall feel of the problem space.

 I feel like these big beauty websites don't cater to afro hair.
 You can never find the small brands that we all know and love thats why I always drive to the hair shop to get what I need.

 I prefer to shop in store, the websites have so much stuff that I don’t know where to start.

 It took me so long to figure out the checkout process at Pak’s that I gave up and bought the products from another retailer.